ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 2. Alice sends Bob `push_info`.
 3. Bob sends Alice `push_info`.

-#### Token Rotation

-Because the `white_list_token` is sent in the clear to Apple, we should have clients renegotiate and rotate tokens whenever they are able.

 ### Level 2

 Alice has a client that understands the ChatSecure Push Protocol and so does Alice's server.
 Bob has a normal XMPP client and Server or both understand the ChatSecure Push Protocol.